-General presentation of the allied armada (page 2/2)
+General presentation of the Allied Armada (page 2/2)

-Operation Neptune – Normandy landings
+Operation Neptune – Normandy Landing

-|On June 4, the order of return to the bases is given by allied aircrafts using light signals.
-Photo: IWM|Allied minesweepers destroy a mine in the English Channel near the passage of the convoys.
+|On June 4th, the order of the return to bases is given by allied planes with luminous signals.
+Photo: IWM|

+|The Allied draggers destroy in the Channel a mine located near the passage of the convoys.
 Photo: US National Archives|

 Protection of convoys

-|USS Thompson, which is supposed to open fire on June 6, 1944 on the German positions of Omaha.
+|The USS Thompson, which is to open fire on June 6, 1944 on the German positions of Omaha.
 Photo: US National Archives|

-|These American soldiers embark in the landing craft which will lead them to the Norman shore.
+|These American soldiers join the barge that will lead them to the Norman shore.
 Photo: US National Archives|